Canz-143/YOLOv10s-ONNX-Inference-GUI-PyQt6-Based-Object-Detection/README.md

 2. **Load the YOLOv10s ONNX model** by clicking the "Select ONNX Model" button.
 3. **Select an Image or Video File** for inference.
 4. Click **"Run Inference"** to start processing.
-5. View the results in an OpenCV window.
+5. View the results in a seprate window.
 Press 'q' to exit video inference mode.

 ## Sample
 Here are some sample detections of the model: